grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 "OK, ping it."

 "Watch Cassandra.
 Remember I mentioned 'active' sonar during your first training session?
 I'm going to use that now."
 He powered up the active sonar unit.
-"The principles behind it are much more sophisticated than passive.
+"Passive sonar is like listening quietly in a dark room to figure out where other people might be standing.
+Active sonar is like quickly turning a bright light on and then off again to see where people are standing.
+The principles behind it are much more sophisticated than passive.
 But it's easy enough to operate."
 He set the direction indicator to point towards the contact.
 "Push the PING button Cassandra."

 She reached out her small finger and crushed the button home.
 Even without the sonar headsets they could hear the ping echo through the hull and off into the water.
 A few seconds later the active unit calculated and displayed the range and direction to the contact.